There are several options for managing sleep apnea. They include:

 Some people breathe better and snore less loudly when sleeping on their sides or stomach.
 There are simple techniques to keep you from sleeping on your back, including sewing a tennis ball to the back of your pajama top, wearing a soft backpack at night, or placing a pillow under your shoulder.

-Dental devices are designed to push the jaw forward.
-Worn at night, they widen the throat and increase the size of the airway.
-Dental devices may be used for mild and moderate apnea.
+Dental devices, which may be otherwise referred to as oral appliances or mandibular advancement devices, are designed to push the jaw forward.
+Worn at night, they may widen the throat and increase the size of the airway.
+Dental devices may be more effective for mild or moderate apnea.
 Learn more.

 CPAP (Continuous Positive Airway Pressure)

-More severe cases of sleep apnea may require CPAP.
+CPAP is generally recommended to treat sleep apnea.
 This common and effective treatment provides pressure to the person's airway through a machine that blows air.
 The airflow from the CPAP machine is delivered through a mask that fits on the face and covers the nose, or the nose and mouth.
 This air acts as a splint to keep the airway open during sleep, allowing breathing to become more regular.
-Snoring stops and restful sleep is restored.
-Learn more about CPAP.
+Snoring stops, and restful sleep is restored.
+Learn more.